kdetry/islevmvc/README.md

 # islevMVC
 islevMVC is a simple and lightweight framework.
 It is compatible with PSR-4 standards generally and easy to learn.

-Do not forget install dependencies
+Do not forget install dependencies.
+<b>This MVC framework for using on education.</b>

 ```
 php composer.phar install